frc6506/docs/java/JavaCheetSheet.md

 }
 ```

-> There is also an alterative form of `for` loop for use in specific circumstances.
+> There is also an alternative form of `for` loop for use in specific circumstances.

-Additionally, the statement `break;`  can be used to exit a loop at any time and the statement `continue;` can be used to skip to the next iteration nof the loop.
+Additionally, the statement `break;`  can be used to exit a loop at any time and the statement `continue;` can be used to skip to the next iteration of the loop.

-## Error Catagories
+## Error Categories

 - A compile time error is a problem such as a syntax error or missing file reference that prevents the program from successfully compiling.
 - A runtime error is a program error that occurs while the program is running.
 One example is a logic error, which produces the wrong output.